 - What things are recycled in your home country?

 - What is the most powerful kind of advertisement?
 Is it on TV or in newspapers?

 - IELTS test in the UAE – July 2013 (Academic Module) An IELTS test taker from the UAE (thanks S!) shared...

-- IELTS test in Sri Lanka and Australia – February 2013 (Academic Module) IELTS test takers from Australia and Sri Lanka shared the...
+- IELTS test in Romania and the UAE – February 2014 (Academic Module) IELTS test takers D and A shared the following topics...